somedatapacket/docs.humio.com/content/glossary/_index.md

 Data Sources are the smallest unit of data that you can delete.
 You cannot delete individual Events in a Data Source beyond expiration.<!--GRW: I'm not sure what 'beyond expiration' means. -->

-Humio represents each Data Source internally as a dedicated directory within the Data Space directory.
+Humio represents each Data Source internally as a dedicated directory within the Repository directory.

 {{% notice note %}}
 We recommend that you do not create more than 1,000 separate Tags, or combinations of Tags.